-Fieldbus Coupler PCB: The Nervous Center and Reliability Cornerstone of Industrial Automation Networks
+Fieldbus Coupler PCB: The Nerve Center and Cornerstone of Reliability for Industrial Automation Networks

 What is a Fieldbus Coupler?
-Why is its PCB critical?
+Why is its PCB crucial?

 The reliability of this process relies entirely on its internal electronic design, and the cornerstone of all this is the Fieldbus Coupler PCB.
-A well-designed PCB must support the following key functions:
+A well-designed PCB must perform the following key functions:

 1. Physical Layer Interface: Provides stable and reliable physical connections and electrical characteristics for different communication protocols (e.g., PROFINET, EtherCAT, Modbus TCP, Profibus).